April 25th and poppies

 Poppies and the language of flowers

 The poppy is now associated, as a symbol of the Resistance, with various feelings and ideals.
 The language of flowers embodies dormant pride and consolation while remaining inextricably linked to simplicity.
 In short, the poppy becomes synonymous with the desire for redemption and hope for the future.
 Linking it to the desire for peace is, therefore, almost inevitable.
-The “Thousand Red Poppies” that “watch over” the protagonist of Piero’s War by Fabrizio De André do nothing but remind us of this.
-The ability of these flowers to grow spontaneously almost everywhere has not failed to create inconveniences.
-In specific contexts, they are, in fact, even considered pests.
+The “Thousand Red Poppies” that“watch over” the protagonist of Piero’s War by Fabrizio De André do nothing but remind us of this.
+The ability of these flowers to grow spontaneously almost everywhere has not gone unnoticed and has created inconveniences.
+In certain contexts, they are even considered pests.

 Understanding why the poppy became a symbol of the Resistance reminds us how much history and tradition influence the present.
-Man increasingly looks at nature from a pedestal, almost considering it an adversary.
+Man increasingly looks at nature from a position of superiority, almost considering it an adversary.
 Instead, this accompanies humanity in every stage and delicately insinuates itself into our culture.